-Drug hypersensitivity differs from toxic and adverse effects that may be expected from the drug and from problems due to drug interactions Drug Interactions Drug interactions are changes in a drug’s effects due to recent or concurrent use of another drug or drugs (drug-drug interactions), ingestion of food (drug-nutrient interactions), or ingestion... read more .
+Drug hypersensitivity differs from toxic and adverse effects that may result from the drug and from problems due to drug interactions Drug Interactions Drug interactions are changes in a drug’s effects due to recent or concurrent use of another drug or drugs (drug-drug interactions), ingestion of food ( drug-nutrient interactions), or ingestion... read more .

 Pathophysiology of Drug Hypersensitivity

 Some protein and large polypeptide drugs (eg, insulin, therapeutic antibodies) can directly stimulate antibody production.
 However, most drugs act as haptens, binding covalently to serum or cell-bound proteins, including peptides embedded in major histocompatibility complex (MHC) molecules.
-The binding makes the protein immunogenic, stimulating antidrug antibody production, T-cell responses against the drug, or both.
-Haptens may also bind directly to the MHC II molecule, directly activating T cells.
+The binding makes the protein-drug complex immunogenic, stimulating antidrug antibody production, T-cell responses against the drug, or both.
+Haptens may also bind directly to class II MHC molecules, directly activating T cells.
 Some drugs act as prohaptens.
 When metabolized, prohaptens become haptens; eg, penicillin itself is not antigenic, but its main degradation product, benzylpenicilloic acid, can combine with tissue proteins to form benzylpenicilloyl (BPO), a major antigenic determinant.
 Some drugs bind and stimulate T-cell receptors (TCR) directly; the clinical significance of nonhapten TCR binding is being determined.

 How primary sensitization occurs and how the immune system is initially involved is unclear, but once a drug stimulates an immune response, cross-reactions with other drugs within and between drug classes can occur.
 For example, penicillin-sensitive patients are highly likely to react to semisynthetic penicillins (eg, amoxicillin, carbenicillin, ticarcillin).
 In early, poorly designed studies, about 10% of patients who had a vague history of penicillin sensitivity reacted to cephalosporins, which have a similar beta-lactam structure; this finding has been cited as evidence of cross-reactivity between these drug classes.
 However, in recent, better-designed studies, only about 2% of patients with a penicillin allergy detected during skin testing react to cephalosporins; about the same percentage of patients react to structurally unrelated antibiotics (eg, sulfa drugs).
 Sometimes this and other apparent cross-reactions (eg, between sulfonamide antibiotics and nonantibiotics) are due to a predisposition to allergic reactions rather than to specific immune cross-reactivity.